 The only true scientific instrument carried by the initial batch of what would be seven “Block I” Surveyors was a slow-scan television camera.
 The camera was mounted in a 1.65-meter tall mast attached to the spacecraft’s framework.
 The camera pointed up into a movable mirror that allowed the camera to view 360° of azimuth and from 60° below to 50° above the normal plane of the camera.
 The 7.6-kilogram camera package was canted at a 16° angle to offer a clear view of the surface between two of the footpads out to the lunar horizon 2½ kilometers away.
 The camera was fitted with a 25 to 100 mm zoom lens that offered a field of view of between 25.3° and 6.4°.
 The aperture could be set between f/4 and f/22 and the lens could be focused from 1.2 meters to infinity.
 A shutter was also included so that various integration times could be used to obtain the ideal exposure.
 While the nominal exposure time was 150 milliseconds, exposures as long as about thirty minutes could be accommodated.
 The typical resolution of the camera was one millimeter at a distance of four meters.
 By combining a series of images taken in a stepwise fashion at various azimuth and elevation angles, panoramic mosaics of the spacecraft and the surrounding terrain could be created.

-The camera was also fitted with a filter wheel containing clear, spectral, and polarizing filters.
+The camera was also fitted with a filter wheel containing clear and three color filters.
 With the aid of calibration targets mounted at various points of the spacecraft, pictures taken through red, green, and blue spectral filters could be reconstructed back on Earth to yield full-color views of the lunar surface.
-Images taken with the polarization filters, when combined with information of the viewing and lighting geometry, could be used to determine the scattering characteristics of the lunar surface.
 The camera could only operate in real time via remote control from Earth using a total of 25 commands.
 The primary means of transmitting images was through the high-gain antenna.
 Using this powerful antenna, an image would be broken up into 600 scan lines and transmitted back to Earth in 3.6 seconds.
 The use of the less powerful low-gain antennas, which served as a backup, would permit an image to be broken up into 200 lines and would require 61.8 seconds to transmit.

 A second television camera was included in the original Block I Surveyor design which was pointed downwards to provide a view of the lunar surface and a footpad.
 These images were to be transmitted during Surveyor’s final approach starting at an altitude of 1,600 kilometer to allow the landing site to be pinpointed, along with providing information on the surrounding terrain.
 As it turned out, however, this camera was never used on the first two flights in order to simplify the already complex landing sequence.
 Later, the requirement was deleted and the camera was removed altogether since NASA’s Lunar Orbiter missions were providing the needed detailed images to help interpret the Surveyor findings and place them into a regional context.